 Preparing for El Niño on the LA River

-Following a dry summer, on September 15th a parched southern California received rain, with more than 2.39 inches falling in Los Angeles in just a few short hours.
+Following a dry summer, on Sept.
+15, a parched Southern California received rain, with more than 2.39 inches falling in Los Angeles in just a few short hours.
 The rain had left the L.A.
 River swollen with water, transforming it from its usual trickle to a raging torrent.
-Swift Water Rescue Teams were called to retrieve 4 people and a dog that were swept away in the harsh current towards the sea.
-The river's typically dry bed attracts a number of recreational users who bike, jog and fish and others who seek shelter on the islands of vegetation and underneath rafters, who when caught unaware, can easily get caught in the torrent that can reach up to 45 mph.
+Swift Water Rescue Teams were called to retrieve four people and a dog that were swept away in the harsh current towards the sea.
+The river's typically dry bed attracts a number of recreational users who bike, jog and fish and others who seek shelter on the islands of vegetation and underneath rafters who, when caught unaware, can easily get caught in the torrent that can reach up to 45 mph.
 Considering how tame the river is most of the year, people can forget that the river was altered to act as a flood channel designed to whisk water out to the ocean quickly and efficiently, causing waters to rise quickly and move rapidly.

 The homeless population that finds shelter in the rafters underneath the river's bridges and in soft-bottom sections of the river with large swaths of vegetation are most at risk of finding themselves in danger during a storm.
-Long Beach tries to take a holistic approach when evacuating the river prior to a storm, said Medina.
-They deploy active lifeguard patrols to the riverbed to advise recreational users of the river and those living in the river of the possible dangers.
-They work closely with the Long Beach Police Department and the Long Beach Department of Health and Human Services to get people out of high danger areas and direct them to emergency shelters or the Long Beach Multi-Service Center that can provide them with shelter, housing vouchers and health services.
+Long Beach tries to take a holistic approach when evacuating the river prior to a storm, Medina said.
+It deploys active lifeguard patrols to the riverbed to advise recreational users of the river and those living in the river of the possible dangers.
+Patrols work closely with the Long Beach Police Department and the Long Beach Department of Health and Human Services to get people out of high danger areas and direct them to emergency shelters or to the Long Beach Multi-Service Center that can provide them with shelter, housing vouchers and health services.

-A rescue can tens of thousands of dollars and could require swift water teams from Los Angeles Fire Department and Los Angeles County Fire Department as well as a number of rescue apparatuses - from helicopters to boats, sometimes both.
-"River rescues take a large amount of inter-agency participation because when somebody falls in the water, they don't know where they will go in and where they will come out," said Medina.
+A rescue can cost tens of thousands of dollars and could require swift water teams from Los Angeles Fire Department and Los Angeles County Fire Department as well as a number of rescue apparatuses — from helicopters to boats, sometimes both.
+"River rescues take a large amount of inter-agency participation because when somebody falls in the water, they don't know where they will go in and where they will come out," Medina said.

 Although recreational areas near the river, like those at the Sepulveda Basin or Glendale Narrows, have an open season that runs from Memorial Day to Labor Day, the trails, bike paths and walking paths remain accessible during the rainy season.
 With plans moving forward to make the length of the L.A.
 River a recreational and living destination, Thomas Henzgen, Fire Captain with Los Angeles Fire Department, believes the plans will cause an increase in the number of rescues in the river.

 "On the rescue side, we don't see the river as a recreational area.
-In our eyes, it's a flood control channel designed to move a lot of water in a short period of time through the LA area and out to the ocean, so that nothing floods.
+In our eyes, it's a flood control channel designed to move a lot of water in a short period of time through the L.A. area and out to the ocean, so that nothing floods.
 If you tell people they can play in the river certain times of the year and they can't play during other times of the year, they're only going to remember the times they can play.
-So when the river becomes dangerous, chances are they will still go down there," said Henzgen.
+So when the river becomes dangerous, chances are they will still go down there," Henzgen said.

 While Fire Departments along the river are working to keep people out of the river, the Army Corp of Engineers and the Los Angeles County Flood Control District are doing everything in their power to keep the water from escaping the river channel.

-The following a massive flood in 1938, which left homes and businesses near the river destroyed and more than a hundred people dead.
-There are now 9 levees in the river, spread out from the Sepulveda Dam down to the ocean in Long Beach.
-The 5 levees upstream of the Rio Hondo Confluence and Compton Creek are maintained by the Army Corps and the 4 levees downstream of that are maintained by Flood Control District.
+Following a massive flood in 1938, which left homes and businesses near the river destroyed and more than 100 people dead.
+There are now nine levees in the river, spread out from the Sepulveda Dam down to the ocean in Long Beach.
+The five levees upstream of the Rio Hondo Confluence and Compton Creek are maintained by the Army Corps and the four levees downstream of that are maintained by Flood Control District.
 There are portions where there are no levees, though an improved concrete-lined channel conveys the flow down the river.

 The Flood Control District does maintenance along the river on a regular basis, which includes the reinforcement of concrete panels and replacing pieces of old or damaged infrastructure.
 Maintenance personnel regularly check the levee system and "hot spot" areas that have high mud and debris flow and tend to have high instances of flooding, said Kerjon Lee, a spokesperson for the flood control district.
 In neighborhoods they see as high-risk, they've built rail and timber structures to shore up the hillside.

-"Maintenance repair is ongoing and we are regularly monitoring the area to make sure everything is in good working order," said Lee.
+"Maintenance repair is ongoing and we are regularly monitoring the area to make sure everything is in good working order," Lee said.